 We hold a portion of cash and cash equivalents that we use to meet our working capital and operating expense needs in deposit accounts.
 The balance held in these accounts may exceed the Federal Deposit Insurance Corporation ("FDIC") standard deposit insurance limit of \$250,000.
-If a financial institution in which we hold such funds fails or is subject to significant adverse conditions in the financial or credit markets, we could be subject to a risk of loss of all or a portion of such uninsured funds.
+If a financial institution in which we hold such funds fails or is subject to significant adverse conditions in the financial or credit markets, we could be subject to a risk of loss of all or a portion of such uninsured funds or be subject to a delay in accessing all or a portion of such uninsured funds.
 Any loss or lack of access to these funds could adversely impact our short-term liquidity and ability to meet our operating expense obligations.